Q: How can I verify my application was received?

 Q: If I was a previous "Scholarships for Military Children" recipient, can I apply again?

-Helping children of military families reach their goals for more than thirteen years!
+Helping children of military families reach their goals for fourteen years!